IamAmbrose/Netflix_data-cleaning-analysis-and-visualization/README.md

 - Heavy on **US content** but strongly global.
 - Dominated by **adult-oriented genres**.
 - Focused on **short, binge-ready series**.
-- Ready for beginner ML — clustering genres, classifying type, or building a recommender.

 ---